Back KIA Index Search

 Mike was a member of the Future Business Leaders of America, and an active member in our school’s Key Club.
 The guys in Key Club ministered to those less fortunate.
 They often picked up children from a local children’s home and brought them to our football and basketball games, which the kids loved.
 Throughout the year the club ran food drives and delivered food to the needy, including Thanksgiving and Christmas baskets.
 Mike was in his element there.

 After graduation, Mike was headed for the University of Wisconsin at Whitewater.
 But he was drafted before he earned his degree, and he died just two months after his 22nd birthday.
-Mike’s life….and death…touched a lot of lives, including mine.
+Mike's life and death touched a lot of lives, including mine.
 I just wish I could have known him longer.